alxhill/workify/README.md

 ### Micro
 * Improve clear completion UI
 * Fix block page collapsed UI!
+* Fix safeTab system so only same site tabs can be opened
 * Display for when there are no high/low energy tasks
     * Show some kind of suggestion for what should be used
 * Add clearing completion to the block page
 * Enable editing of existing tasks
-* Fix safeTab system so only same site tabs can be opened
+* Implement some way to reorder tasks

 ### Macro
 * Track time spent on a site